Sanjay-Ganapathi/next-replicate/README.md

-#NEXT JS - REPLICATE STARTED TEMPLATE
+# NEXT JS - REPLICATE EXAMPLE TEMPLATE

-This is a template for next js 13 app router with the api connected to replicate model
+This is a template for next js 13 app router with the api connected to replicate model I have used two models from replicate to generate controlnet qr codes

 ## Getting Started